 What configuration should I buy: a desktop or a laptop?

 Although not required, a laptop is strongly recommended.
 Exams can be taken on laptop using special exam software (both Mac and Windows are supported), and many students find using laptops to take notes helpful.
 Neither notes, nor exams are required to be taken on laptop, however to have those options available, a laptop is a must.

 A laptop is very convenient and will allow you to take your computer anywhere.
 You may work at home or at the Law School.
 If space in your home is limited, a laptop does not need a dedicated work area.
 The Law School has a campus provided wireless network which is compatible with almost all wireless built into laptops.
 For full details and a list of other campus locations with wireless access please see WiscVPN (Virtual Private Network).

 What if I have or want to buy a Macintosh?

 There are almost no compatibility issues.
 Macs can do laptop exams (natively), print to printers, access network drives.
 Purchase the Windows or Macintosh machine that you like best.

 I have an older computer that does not meet the above requirements, should I purchase a new one?

-Please note though that the exam software will only work on Windows Vista/7 and Mac OS 10.8 or greater.
+Please note though that the exam software will only work on Windows 10 and Mac OS 10.14.6 or greater.
 Your legal education will be enriched through full access to the Internet, electronic legal research tools, and electronic communication, so make sure your older computer can connect to the Internet at a sufficiently high speed.
 If your present computer can accomplish those tasks, do not feel that you must upgrade to the above standards.